Players who stand out in the crowd

 I’ve read all of them besides the two newest, which I have to admit, I certainly gotta read.
 He’s a great author and these books have awesome value.
 You can learn so much from them.
-He writes in a great analytical way that gives you insight to how you should be thinking about poker.
+He writes in a great analytical way that gives you an insight into how you should be thinking about poker.

 Dan is a very conservative tight player and that’s the style you’ll learn from his books.
-It’s awesome for begginners and as you can see by his example it’s all you need in order to win at hold’em.
+It’s awesome for beginners and as you can see by his example it’s all you need in order to win at hold’em.

 David Edward Reese was born in Centerville, Ohio in 1951.
-During his early years in elementary school he suffered from rheumatic fever so he stayed at home a lot.
+During his early years in elementary school, he suffered from rheumatic fever so he stayed at home a lot.
 His mother taught him how to play board games and card games.
 Chip often said that “he was a product of that time”.
-At the age of six he was playing poker with older kids for baseball cards.
+At the age of six, he was playing poker with older kids for baseball cards.

 David continued to play on through his high school and college years.
 He graduated from Dartmouth in 1974 with a degree in economics.
 He was a member of Beta Theta Pi Fraternity there and they later named their card room, the “David E. Reese Memorial Card Room”.

-He decided to go to Stanford Law School but before the start of the academic term he visited Las Vegas and won a Seven Card Stud tournament there, which provided him with a nice starting bankroll of $60,000.
-At that point Chip Reese began his professional poker career.
+He decided to go to Stanford Law School but before the start of the academic term, he visited Las Vegas and won a Seven Card Stud tournament there, which provided him with a nice starting bankroll of $60,000.
+At that point, Chip Reese began his professional poker career.

-There’s a fun anecdote about David, that around the time he started playing in Vegas there was a one night, when he saw a big game of hi-low split $400/$800 stakes and some big names playing it there.
+There’s a fun anecdote about David, that around the time he started playing in Vegas there was one night when he saw a big game of hi-low split $400/$800 stakes and some big names playing it there.
 He watched them for a while and thought they played terribly, so he decided to call his playing partner at that time, Dan Robison, and convinced him that they should invest $15,000 of their bankroll in that game, even though it was a lot of money to them then.
-Reese got into that game and in a few days their bankroll skyrocketed to $400,000.
+Reese got into that game and in a few days, their bankroll skyrocketed to $400,000.

 For the next three decades, Reese played in the highest cash games in the world with some of the toughest players.
 He wasn’t just a Texas Hold’em player, though, he played it all and he was so good at Seven Card Stud, Doyle Brunson chose him to write about that game in his Super System.
 That’s what Doyle wrote about Chip in that book: